AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 <InlineAlert slots="text"/>

 Accessing files from External Storage is presently restricted to the Document Generation API.
-However, we are committed to incorporating this feature across all our APIs in upcoming releases, providing you with enhanced capabilities across all of PDF Services API.
+Future releases of APIs will include the support of external storage connector across all operations.

 ## Supported External Storage Solutions